-The 1,878MW Hongsa Mine Mouth power project is the first and the biggest lignite-fired power plant to be developed in Lao PDR.
+The 1,878MW Hongsa Mine Mouth power project is the first and biggest lignite-fired power plant to be developed in Lao PDR.
 The project is being developed in Hongsa and Muang Nguen Districts of Xayaboury Province, Lao.

 Hongsa Power Company (HPC), a joint venture formed in 2009 between Banpu Power (BPP), Ratchaburi Electricity Generating Holding (RATCH) and Lao Holding State Enterprise (LHSE), is the project developer.

-Construction of the plant started in October 2010 and commercial operations are expected o begin in 2016.
+Construction of the plant started in October 2010 and commercial operations are expected to begin in 2016.
 It will be Lao PDR’s highest-capacity power plant, providing a sustainable supply of energy for both Laos and Thailand.

 The Nam Theun 2 Hydropower Project (NT2) is a trans-basin diversion power plant on the Nam Theun river in Khammouane.